The Electro-Voice Model RE38N/D cardioid dynamic microphone

-The Electro-Voice Model RE38N/D is a professional quality dynamic cardioid microphone designed especially for recording, broadcast and sound reinforcement applications requiring smooth tailorable response over a wide frequency range.
-The extended high frequency response and the 16-position equalization switch give the RE38N/D great flexibility in obtaining the appropriate sound for any situation.
-For those applications that require a deeper sound, the microphone has bass-boosting “proximity effect” when used up close.
-The amount of this “proximity effect” can be reduced by adjusting the equalization switch as shown on the frequency response curves.
+Description The Electro-Voice Model RE38N/D is a professional quality dynamic cardioid microphone designed especially for recording, broadcast and sound reinforcement applications requiring smooth tailorable response over a wide frequency range.
+The extended high-frequency response and the 16-position equalization switch give the RE38N/D great flexibility in obtaining the appropriate sound for any situation.
+For those applications that require a deeper sound, the microphone has bass-boosting proximity effect when used up close.
+The amount of this proximity effect can be reduced by adjusting the equalization switch as shown on the frequency response curves.
 The “brightness” of the high frequency response is also adjustable with the equalization switch.

 To solve the problem of microphone placement the RE38N/D features a pivoting yoke configuration.
 With the unique pivoting yoke, the microphone can be easily adjusted to position the front toward the sound source.
 The yoke positions are detented to assure the microphone doesn’t shift during usage.
 This adjustment option in combination with the stand adapter provides a highly flexible mounting system.

 Switch position 1 yields the flattest frequency response of all the positions to give a clean, uncolored representation of the input sound for signals in the far field.
 The far field response shown is the output when the sound source is at least 24 inches from the microphone grille.
-Low-frequency response increases due to “proximity effect” when the sound source is less than 24 inches from the microphone.
-This low frequency response will continue to increase as the sound source moves closer to the microphone.
-The amount of “proximity effect” in the output of the microphone can be controlled by placing the microphone at different distances from the sound source and with the equalization choices provided in the RE38N/D. Positions 9 through 16 have the same low frequency shape as the respective positions I through 8, the difference being that high end response is “bright” in positions 9 through 16.
+Low-frequency response increases due to proximity effect when the sound source is less than 24 inches from the microphone.
+This low-frequency response will continue to increase as the sound source moves closer to the microphone.
+The amount of proximity effect in the output of the microphone can be controlled by placing the microphone at different distances from the sound source and with the equalization choices provided in the RE38N/D. Positions 9 through 16 have the same low frequency shape as the respective positions 1 through 8, the difference being that high-end response is “bright” in positions 9 through 16.

 The cardioid polar pattern of the RE38N/D provides excellent isolation at all frequencies.
-The directional control is smooth in transition from front to back to keep off-axis coloration to a minimum.
+The directional control is smooth in transition from front to back to keep off-axis coloration at a minimum.

-Former California Governor Gray Davis with an RE38N/D.
+Former California Governor Gray Davis using an RE38N/D.